Temporal generalization with Braindecode#

 return self.model(x_norm)

 Note that the original MNE tutorial used an sklearn pipeline and prepended a StandardScaler to the model.
-Instead, we will use a nn.BatchNorm1d layer to normalize the input data, which is equivalent to the StandardScaler in sklearn if we set the parameters affine=False and eps=0.0.
+Instead, we will use a nn.BatchNorm1d layer to normalize the input data, which is equivalent to the StandardScaler in sklearn if we set the parameters affine=False and eps close to zero.
+Note that MEG data must be converted from SI units (T/m, variance ~1e-23) to display units (fT/cm) so that the eps parameter does not dominate the normalization denominator.
 If the batch size is the size of the whole dataset, then the nn.BatchNorm1d layer will normalize each feature to have zero mean and unit variance just like the StandardScaler.
 However, if the batch size is smaller than the size of the whole dataset, then the nn.BatchNorm1d layer will normalize each feature to have zero mean and unit variance within each batch and approximate the mean and variance of each feature in the whole dataset through its tracking of running statistics.

 Temporal Decoding#